josphine1407/customer-segmentation-Bigdata-analysis/README.md

 #  Customer Segmentation — Big Data Analysis

-A comprehensive **customer segmentation analysis** using Python and clustering techniques—built to provide actionable insights from large-scale customer data.
+A comprehensive **customer segmentation analysis** using Python, pyspark and clustering techniques—built to provide actionable insights from large-scale customer data.

 ---